OleHolmNielsen/Niflheim_system/docs/Slurm_configuration.rst

 The cgroup.conf_ page defines :

-* CgroupPlugin_: The plugin to be used when interacting with the cgroups_ subsystem.
+* CgroupPlugin_ is the plugin to be used when interacting with the cgroups_ subsystem.

   Do **not** specify CgroupPlugin_ since you should probably use the default value of ``autodetect`` on linux.

 * ConstrainCores_ =<yes|no>